 5.6.
 Who Will Be Assisted (Describe the types of households that will be assisted under the program.
 Please note: assistance made available to families whose incomes fall within 80 to 100 percent of the median should be included as a separate program within this section.):

-Low income Native Americans and Alaska Natives.
-Tribally funded assistance is available to Coquille Tribal members only.
+Low-income Native Americans and Alaska Natives.

 5.7.
 Types and Level of Assistance (Describe the types and the level of assistance that will be provided to each household, as applicable.):